Nqobile44/my-projects/gui-applications/brainboost-flashcards/README.md

 - Create and manage custom flashcards with questions and answers.
 - User-friendly interface for easy card flipping and navigation.
 - Track progress and review cards based on difficulty.
-- Option to add categories to organize flashcards by topics.

 ---